JulioJu/aspnetScholarProject/README.md

     in server side `int.Parse(xxx)`.
 Like that, all fields `<input type="hidden">`are not tested.
     Could be done in a future, therefore this kind of TODO as marked `TODO LOW`

+* Todo: change `base.ViewData` to be strong typed (better when we scaffold with my script)

 <!-- vim:sw=2:ts=2:et:fileformat=dos
 -->